DevCharlesJ/Mirror/README.md

 # Mirror
-Testing a simple client-server model for sending and receiving streamed bytes
+Testing a simple client-server model for sending and receiving streamed images

 Uses simple socket traffic for communication.
 HTTP unsupported